markatots/qMaruPL/README.md

 Further more, managing to have an extension have measure's property took a lot of effort.
 Finally, I had to create two HyperCubes to calcurate the grand total conditional expression.
 I spent a good deal of time on looking into the specifications.

-The most comprecated thing is SelectValue() function.
+The most complicated thing is SelectValue() function.
 At first, as long as you use only simple string dimension, it seems easy.
 But you will encounter many trouble when you create a dimension consisting number elements, a master itme with expression starting from an eaual sign, a master item with drill down. qMaruPL solved those problems.

-So I believe qMaruPL can be one of the greatest example to conduct Qlik Sense API with AngularJS.
+So, I believe qMaruPL can be one of the greatest example to conduct Qlik Sense API with AngularJS.
 Totally, AngularJS and Qlik Sense's extensibillity is great.
 This divelopment is really fun.